 - Before you head out, grab the best hiking apps for your phone.

-- Support the Catskills: buy a fire tower patch.
+- Support the Catskills: buy come Catskills merch.